Fahadbinwadud-cse/FitnessPerformaceTesting/README.md

 **4. 300 Concurrent Request with 0 Loop Count; Avg TPS for Total Samples is ~ 19 And Total Concurrent API requested: 1800.**

-While executing 300 concurrent requests, I found 24 requests got connection timeout, and the error rate is 1.33%.
+**While executing 300 concurrent requests, I found 24 requests got connection timeout, and the error rate is 1.33%.**

-Summary: The server can handle almost a concurrent 1600 API calls with almost zero (0) error rate.
+**Summary: The server can handle almost a concurrent 1600 API calls with almost zero (0) error rate**

 Please find the details report in the attachment and let me know if you have any further queries.
 ====================================================================